-If you’ve been watching the new series of Victoria, you’ll probably have noticed that the queen’s beloved Lord Melbourne is looking a little peaky.
+If you’ve been watching the second series of Victoria, you’ll probably have noticed that the queen’s beloved Lord Melbourne is looking a little peaky.

 Now, it’s no secret that Lord M, played in the ITV drama by Rufus Sewell, retired from public life in his final years, leaving London and politics for his home, Brocket Hall in Hertfordshire.
 But while dizzy spells and weakness would not necessarily be a cause for concern in the modern age, for the former Prime Minister the symptoms were somewhat more sinister.

 Below are some details of the ex-politician’s final years – but a word of warning first.
 If you don’t want any spoilers, avoid reading beyond this rather lovely picture of the man in question…